London Gallery Weekend

 We use your personal data to:

-•provide information about the event London Gallery Weekend to you;
+• Provide you with information about London Gallery Weekend

 4. Contact and interaction with you

-If you sign up to our newsletter or complete a form on our website, you are giving us permission to store data about you and interact with you to provide the information you requested.
-Contact can take place over the phone, email, by post or through social media.
+If you sign up to our newsletter, complete a form on our website, attend London Gallery Weekend or one of our events, you are giving us permission to store data about you and interact with you to provide the information you requested.
+Contact can take place over the phone, email or through social media.

 5. Legitimate interests

-We use your data to respond to your enquiries and provide you with information that we believe you would like to receive about the London Gallery Weekend events, venues and artists (the lawful basis for this is "legitimate interest").
+We use your data to respond to your enquiries and provide you with information that we believe you would like to receive about our events (the lawful basis for this is “legitimate interest”).

-Where our processing is based on the legitimate interest grounds described above, those legitimate are:
+Where our processing is based on the grounds of legitimate interests described above, those legitimate are:

-•to make sure you receive updated information on our activities;
+• To make sure you receive updated information on our activities and events

 6. Sharing personal data